yanb0/ISCA-JD/readme.txt

 "For example: python ISCA-JDScanner 10.10.130.12  # for a single ipadrress "For example: python ISCA-JDScanner 10.10.130.0/24  # for a single subnet.
-"For example: python ISCA-JDScanner subnets.txt  # for subnets in a file at pwd.
+"For example: python ISCA-JDScanner subnets.txt  # for ips/subnets in a file at pwd.